marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/arrays-of-length-zero.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: arrays of length zero, zero-length arrays, length-zero arrays, flexible array members

 .. _zero-length:

-.. index:: arrays of length zero

-.. index:: zero-length arrays

-.. index:: length-zero arrays

-.. index:: flexible array members

 Arrays of Length Zero
 *********************